Echolink

 From the developer of svxLink: “The SvxLink Server is a general purpose voice services system, which when connected to a transceiver, can act as both an advanced repeater system and can also operate on a simplex channel.
 One could call it a radio operating system.”

-Note, due to the callsign limitation of EchoLink, we are using a “Link” designator for our Laguna Beach Temple Hill site.
-Laguna and San Clemente sites are both attached to their respective Repeaters.
 For more information on the DTMF commands used to control Echolink, refer to the SOARA Membership Handbook.

 For more information on SvxLink, including how you can build your own Echolink enabled node, visit: svxlink.org